-California is known for its strict regulations when it comes to HVAC codes while residential or commercial building construction.
-It has its own set of building codes that must be followed in order to ensure that buildings are safe, energy-efficient, and comfortable for occupants.
+California is known for its strict regulations when it comes to HVAC codes during residential or commercial building construction.
+It has its own set of building codes that must be followed to ensure that buildings are safe, energy-efficient, and comfortable for occupants.
 In this article, we will discuss California HVAC code requirements

 There are two building codes, California Green Building Standards Code (CalGreen) and Title 24 for air distribution systems.

 California HVAC code requirements are a set of regulations that cover various aspects of building construction, including HVAC systems.
 These regulations are based on the International Building Code (IBC), which is a widely adopted set of standards for constructing buildings in California.
 CBSC is focused on energy efficiency and commitment to reducing greenhouse gas emissions.
 As a result, the state has set some of the highest energy efficiency standards in the country.